Last-minute DIY Mother’s Day gift ideas are perfect for putting together meaningful presents for the moms in your life quickly and easily.

-Are you still figuring out what to get Mom for Mother’s Day?
-It may be too late for online shopping options (with the exception of Amazon Prime, of course).
-But with a couple of simple, DIY Mother’s Day gift tutorials, you’ll be able to put together a meaningful, personalized present for your mom in minutes.
+With a few simple, DIY Mother’s Day gift tutorials, you’ll be able to put together a thoughtful, personalized present for your mom in minutes.
 I’m sharing just a few of my favorite handmade gift options for Mom.

 Of course, a homemade card always adds a personal touch to a DIY Mother’s Day gift.
 I also love to gift sets of handmade greeting cards.
 Most of the girls/women I buy gifts for on a regular basis don’t need a lot of stuff.
 So getting presents they can use up is perfect.
-I have gifted many sets of my just a note greeting cards over the years.
-A couple of my other favorite DIY greeting card designs are button flower cards and scrap paper birthday candle cards (neither one is a tutorial, but these ideas are pretty self-explanatory).
-I also have a roundup of recycled magazine craft card ideas, which is ideal for creating an all-purpose set of cards to gift to Mom.
+I have gifted many sets of my just a note greeting cards and birthday candle cards over the years.

 I know it’s cliche, but moms love photo gifts.
 I also know so many moms who never print photos of their own kids (as in, they have three kids and don’t have a single printed picture of any of them).
 Sites like Shutterfly make it so easy to print pictures and make photo gifts, even from your phone.
 I’m also a huge fan of Artifact Uprising.
 There are tons of tutorials for making your own photo gifts as well.
 Tile photo coasters remain one of my favorite photo gifts to make.
-I love this Polaroid style photo display from The Wanderful Soul, this photo-to-wood transfer from The View From Here, and this DIY photo book from Wedding Chicks (which you could easily customize for Mother’s Day).
+I love this Polaroid-style photo display from The Wanderful Soul (pictured, link no longer available), this photo-to-wood transfer from S&S Blog, and this DIY photo book from Wedding Chicks (which you could easily customize for Mother’s Day).

 Continuing the gifts you can use up theme, food presents are another popular gift in my family.
 It’s not unusual for me to shop for Christmas presents at the grocery store a few days before the holiday.
 I buy a lot of Delallo products, such as pasta, marinara sauce, marinated artichokes, and pesto.
 I also buy a lot of coffee beans from Wisconsin-based businesses.
 Food gifts in a jar are another great option for a DIY Mother’s Day gift.
 For example, if Mom loves hot chocolate, package hot cocoa mix with chocolate chips and marshmallows in a mason jar.
 Pick up hot chocolate gift jar recipes from Recipe Lion and Uproot Kitchen.